Entry-Level for Doctor of Physical Therapy

-The Department of Physical Therapy at ETSU will participate in the Physical Therapist Centralized Application Service, known as PTCAS, beginning in July 2014.
-Applicants applying to the entry-level physical therapist education program for the January 2016 entering class will apply online using the PTCAS application.
+The Department of Physical Therapy at ETSU will participate in the Physical Therapist Centralized Application Service, known as PTCAS.
 Learn more about the PTCAS application process.
 Students must also apply to the ETSU School of Graduate Studies.

-Applications to both PTCAS and the ETSU School of Graduate Studies must be completed by May 1.
-Any completed applications received by January 15 will be considered for early decision.
-The application deadline for the January 2016 entry level DPT class is May 1, 2015.
+Applications to both PTCAS and the ETSU School of Graduate Studies must be completed by March 1.
+Any completed applications received by October 1 will be considered for early decision.
 Applications are available from the School of Graduate Studies office on the ETSU campus (3rd floor of Dossett Hall), by email request, or on-line at: ETSU School of Graduate Studies - Admission & Tuition .